 A Classic English Riviera Hotel

-As one of Torquay’s most historic hotels, we are have a legacy of excellent hospitality that goes back to Victorian times and the 1860s.
+As one of Torquay’s most historic hotels, we have a legacy of excellent hospitality that dates back to Victorian times and the 1860s.
 These days, our aim is to keep some of the timeless traditional charm of the Riviera alive, while providing modern comforts and cuisine for the discerning guest.

 If you are looking for a spotlessly ordinary 21st Century chain hotel, we might perhaps not be the place for you.
 But for those who love a sense of old world charm, flair and heritage, Livermead House is a genuine delight among Devon Hotels.

 Livermead House Lounge Circa 1945.

 Livermead House Billboard at Paddington station during the London Blitz 1940.

 View of Livermead House from Cockington Lane.

 Livermead House, Torquay